From the Hip (film): Cast

+Production

+The film marked the feature screenwriting debut of David E. Kelley who was previously working as an attorney in Boston, Massachusetts.
+Kelley showed the script to Indian Neck Productions, who were clients of the law firm in which Kelley practiced, and optioned it and brought it to Bob Clark who worked with Kelley on rewrite.
+Steven Bochco was so impressed with Kelley's script that he hired him to be a story editor on L.A.
+Law.

 Reception

 Box office

 Released on February 6, 1987, the film grossed $9.5 million domestically.

 Critical response

-Rotten Tomatoes gives the film a score of 27% based on reviews from 22 critics.
+Rotten Tomatoes gives the film a score of 30% based on reviews from 23 critics.
 The site's consensus states: "From the Hip finds Judd Nelson flexing previously unseen acting muscles, but this legal comedy is too grating to pass the bar."

 Awards

-Judd Nelson was nominated for a Razzie Award as Worst Actor for his role in the film, where he lost to Bill Cosby for Leonard Part 6.
+Judd Nelson was nominated for a Golden Raspberry Award for Worst Actor for his role in the film, where he lost to Bill Cosby for Leonard Part 6 at the 8th Golden Raspberry Awards.